fubinf/sedrila/README.md

 Add a short description of what needs to be done.
 Examples:
 - `TODO 1: find proper formulation`
 - `TODO 2: restructure to use ACME lib`
-- `TODO 3: add topological sorting`
+- `TODO 3: add automatic grammar correction`

 If you intend to do it yourself, add your name in parens:
 `TODO 1: find proper formulation (Lutz)`